ohthehugemanatee/bulk-set-azurevm-license/README.md

 ## Tests

 Software testing isn't just a fetish - it's a lifestyle.
-You can test this script if you install shunit2, with `./test-set-licensetype.sh`.
+You can test this script if you install shunit2, with `./tests/test-set-licensetype.sh`.
+Note that it is designed to be run from the repo root directory.

 ## Can't I do this with Azure CLI?